+In a companion work, \citet{huang_sequential_2026} extend the present model to a stochastic setting where classification outcomes are random.

 \paragraph{Self-selection in a sequence of classifiers.} This stream of literature also involves the notion of sequencing and level advancement, but focuses primarily on the voluntary participation or ``self-selection'' problem: whether the agent is incentivized to complete the sequence of tests rather than opting out in the middle of the process.
 In particular, \citet{zhang_classification_2021} study the optimal design of test sequences and acceptance rules to incentivize agents to participate.
 In their model, the agent's actions are binary choices—taking the next test or dropping out—rather than the exertion of effort to change their attributes. \citet{horowitz_classification_2024} focus on the learning perspective of this self-selection problem, while the agent's actions remain binary.